 One drawback of bag filters is the inability to pre-coat.
 Pre-coating helps capture smaller particles and prevents the filter from clogging prematurely by creating depth of filtration layer.
 You might imagine how your filter aide would settle on the bottom of the filter sock, and the solution would overflow and exit the filter sock above the filter aide.

 Some users like filter bags because they are cheap.
 If calculated by surface area, nothing is cheaper than a filter press.
 A 5” diameter bag filter that is 18” long has a surface area of about 2.0 square feet.
 The 630mm filter trolley we sell has 3.3 square feet of filter area.
 A #4 bag filter has a surface area of 1.6 square feet.
 At $2.00 a sheet versus about $8.00 for a bag, a bag will cost about 8 times as much as a sheet yet filter roughly the same solids less efficiently.

 Once the bag is full, pressure will build up and you will know it is time to clean the bags.
-Removal of the bags is simple, but usually the bags are not disposable.
+Removal of the bags is simple, and thankfully the bags are disposable.
 Cleaning the bags themselves to reuse is messy and labor intensive yet less so than a trolley.

 Though a bag filter may be a great option for your particular application, we do not recommend it for carbon adsorption (use CIP instead), high volume operations (use a filter press), or crude high in fats (like CO2).